Convert single-tenant app to multitenant on Microsoft Entra ID

 If you offer a Software as a Service (SaaS) application to many organizations, you can configure your application to accept sign-ins from any Microsoft Entra tenant by converting it to multitenant.
 Users in any Microsoft Entra tenant will be able to sign in to your application after consenting to use their account with your application.

-For existing apps with its own account system (or other sign-ins from other cloud providers), you should add sign-in code via OAuth2, OpenID Connect, or SAML, and put a "Sign in with Microsoft" button in your application.
+For existing apps with its own account system (or other sign-ins from other cloud providers), you should add sign-in code via OAuth2, OpenID Connect, or Security Assertion Markup Language (SAML), and put a "Sign in with Microsoft" button in your application.

-In this how-to guide, you'll undertake the four steps needed to convert a single tenant app into a Microsoft Entra multitenant app:
+In this how-to guide, you undertake the four steps needed to convert a single tenant app into a Microsoft Entra multitenant app:

 1. Update your application registration to be multitenant